pestrela/music/traktor/README.md

 * **[DJCU](https://www.facebook.com/DJConversionUtility/posts/568896026977298)**: This is a macOS-only application.
 Recently it got the hability to convert windows files, but still from macOS only.
 They have a manual tool to correct the shifts after conversion (REKU).
 More recently they correct shifts automatically using the encoder strings.
 This is something that I researched before and replaced with LAME/LAVC/LAVF tags instead.
 * **[Rekordbuddy](https://next.audio/)**: This is also a macOS-only application.
 A Windows version is on the works for many years.
 This app corrects some shift cases correctly automaticlaly, but it misses others as well (when I tested it on a macOS VM).
 * **[MIXXX](https://github.com/mixxxdj/mixxx/pull/2119#issuecomment-533952875)**: A new upcoming feature is reading Rekordbox-prepared USB sticks nativelly.
 This is of course affected by the 26ms problem.
 Like rekordcloud, the developers have [read the research](#what-is-the-26ms-shift-issue-when-converting-cuesloops-between-softwares) and implemented it for their case (which depends on the several mp3 libraries they use).
-* **[Choones](https://support.choones.app/guides)**: To be tested.
-Choones is an upcoming web application that does cloud-based conversion among many other features.
+* **[Mixo](https://support.mixo.dj/guides)**: To be tested.
+Mixo is an upcoming web application that does cloud-based conversion among many other features.
 At time of writing this is not publicly available.
 I've contated the team by email, and they told me they are aware of the 26ms shift issue.

 # Free DJ Software Tools